SuperteamDAO/ground-zero/_content/introduction/did-you-really-just-do-10-questions-and-not-talk-about-btc.md

 ---
-title: '💰 Did you really just do 10 questions and not talk about BTC?'
+title: "💰 Did you really just do 10 questions and not talk about BTC?"
 authors:
   - name: '@aditya'
     url: 'https://twitter.com/aditay7s'